 Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24 hour emergency number.

-For complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia does not have an Embassy or Consulate in The Gambia.
 The Canadian Embassy in Dakar, Senegal, provides consular assistance to Australians in The Gambia and can issue Australian Provisional Travel Documents.

 Canadian Embassy, Dakar